MonikaDobreva/PRJ22021/project-management/ProjectCharter.md

 **2	Goal of the project (S,Q,T,B)**<br>
-The program goals is to develop a functional airline booking system so that the airline company can boost their income by offering fast and reliable system to book tickets over the sales employes.
-By having a universal booking system no overlaps will ocuur anymore and all customers will have a very pleaseant experience with flying with this airline.
-For all  employess the system is ready and easy to use sytsemm so there is no need for long introductions to use it.
+The program goals is to develop a functional airline booking system so that the airline company can boost their income by offering fast and reliable system to book tickets over the sales employees.
+By having a universal booking system no overlaps will occur anymore and all customers will have a very pleasant experience with flying with this airline.
+For all  employees the system is ready and easy to use system so there is no need for long introductions to use it.
-The scope of this project is to design and implement a ully functional booking system that can be used by the airli sales employees to book ticktes for the customer.
-It wil handle multiplie users and bokking executions at once, have   manager dashboard to look at the most important kpi and show available flights.
-It also wil dynamically aadapt to price changes that can be inserted by the sales offizer inot the program.
+The scope of this project is to design and implement a fully functional booking system that can be used by the airline sales employees to book tickets for the customer.
+It will handle multiple users and booking executions at once, have   manager dashboard to look at the most important kpi and show available flights.
+It also wil dynamically adapt to price changes that can be inserted by the sales officer not the program.
-The quality of this program comes with one high priority which is user friendlynes.
+The quality of this program comes with one high priority which is user-friendliness.
 The employees should be able to quickly understand the system and start using it.
-Some graphichs are also included.
+Some graphics are also included.
 The initial estimate of effort and time of this project will be around 21 weeks with 5 people working on it.

 2.1	Background information